cruiseresearchgroup/DIEF_BTS/README.md

 The Building TimeSeries (BTS) dataset covers three buildings over a three-year period, comprising more than ten thousand timeseries data points with hundreds of unique ontologies.
 Moreover, the metadata is standardized using the Brick schema.

-This is the primary repo to access the dataset.
+This is the official repository of our NeurIPS 2024 DB Track paper that present this dataset.

 **Acknowledgement**:
 This is part of the NSW, Australia [Digital Infrastructure Energy Flexibility (DIEF)](https://research.csiro.au/dch/projects/nsw-dief/) project.